Welcome to Appsloveworld, In this session we will understand the different types of joins that are available and SQL server specifically

 right outer join output

-when we execute this we should get around 7 records.
-Look at the above image with all the matching rows, we’ve also got and Massachusetts Institute of Technology (MIT) rows.
+When we execute this query, we should get around 7 records.
+Looking at the output, we can see all the matching rows, as well as the row for Massachusetts Institute of Technology (MIT).

-so whenever you want to return all the matching rows between both the tables that are involved in a join plus non-matching rows from the right table, that’s when we go for right outer join.
+Therefore, whenever the requirement is to return all the matching rows between both tables involved in a join, plus non-matching rows from the right table, that's when we use a right outer join.

 SQL Right join with more than two tables